-Assignment and Project Work: If you miss submitting the assignments or the project but do not have grounds for consideration (academic or religious), you will get zero on that assignment/project.
+Lab Work: you must attend and complete all laboratories.
+If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made ahead of time with the teaching assistant to complete a makeup lab.
+If you miss a lab but do not have grounds for consideration (academic or religious), you will get zero on that lab.